SFDO-Tooling/Metecho/docs/metecho-how-to.md

   History list in the Task detail view.

 ## Step 7 - Submit Task Changes for Testing

 **Submit Changes** - *Document all the changes a Developer made in a Dev Org within Salesforce so that a Tester can test the work and leave a review.
 This action creates a pull request in GitHub.*

 **Pull Request** - *A way to propose changes on GitHub so that the maintainers of a Project can review them and accept the changes or request revisions.*

-- When the Developer is finished working and retrieving changes, they need to select `Submit Task for Testing` (button located just above the Developer card in the Task detail view).
+- When the Developer is finished working and retrieving changes, they need to select `Submit Task for Testing` (located just above the Developer card in the Task detail view).
-- Each commit message should briefly describe what changed.
-Now, when submitting the Task for testing, describe all the critical changes and why they were made so the Tester will understand how to test them.
+- When submitting the Task for testing, describe all the critical changes and why they were made so the Tester will understand how to test them.
 - Select `Submit Task for Testing`.

 ## Step 8 - Assign a Tester

 **Tester** - *The person who will look at the Developer’s work, and then approve the work or request changes that must be addressed before the Task can be completed.*

 - `Assign` yourself or another person to be the Tester for each Task you created.
 - Testers can be assigned at any time.
 - If you do not see the person you want to assign, contact an admin for the repository on GitHub and ensure that the person is a collaborator.
-Then `Re-sync GitHub Collaborators` in Metecho.
+Then `Re-Sync GitHub Collaborators` in Metecho.
 - If you need to change or remove the Task Tester, use the drop down menu on the Tester card in the Task detail view.

 ## Step 9 - Create a Test Org

 **Test Org** - *A temporary Salesforce org where the Tester can look over the Developer’s work on a specific Task.
 Test Orgs expire after 30 days.*

 - Remember, you can review the `Next Steps for This Task` list to see progress and who is responsible for the next step.
 - To begin testing, a Task Tester will need to select `Create Org` in the Test Org card.
 - Test Org creation can take a number of minutes.
 Feel free to leave the page.
   Metecho will provide an alert when the Test Org is ready.

 ## Step 10 - Test Changes in a Test Org

 - **Testing of a Test Org must be done in the Salesforce UI, not in Metecho.**
 - Select `View Org` on the Test Org card to navigate out of Metecho and test the Developer’s changes in the temporary Test Org in Salesforce.

 ## Step 11 - Submit a Review

-- When the Tester is finished testing the Developer’s changes in the Test Org, they need to go back to Metecho and select `Submit Review` on the Test Org card.
+- When the Tester is finished testing the Developer’s changes in the Test Org (in Salesforce), they need to go back to Metecho and select `Submit Review` on the Test Org card.
 - Select `Approve` if no more work is needed.
 - Select `Request Changes` if the Developer needs to make revisions.
 - Leave a description, especially if there are still changes the Developer needs